 The words might have just been meant for reassurance, but if so, they had the desired effect.
-Kiluron nodded, and put his hand on Doil’s shoulder.
+Kiluron nodded and put his hand on Doil’s shoulder.
 “Thanks, Doil.
 Come on.
 Let’s get inside before we fall asleep on the steps.”

 A discordant clamor of bells woke Kiluron from a deep sleep around midmorning the following day.
 In a haze of sleep, he briefly thought he was back in Merolate, and that the bells were proclaiming a holiday.
 Then his surroundings came into focus, and the patterns of the tolling bells resolved in his ears.
 They were tolling for battle.

-Feeling groggy and only a little less exhausted than when he had gone to bed, Kiluron threw on his armor and jogged to the castle battlements, where Parl and Ferl were already conversing.
-A cool, moist breeze was blowing, and visible coming into Corbulate’s harbor were two Pifechan ships, belching their clouds.
+Feeling groggy and only a little less exhausted than when he went to bed, Kiluron threw on his armor and jogged to the castle battlements, where Parl and Ferl were already conversing.
+A cool, moist breeze was blowing, and visible coming into Corbulate’s harbor were two Pifechan ships, belching their noxious clouds.
 They paused at the entrance and added two peals of thunder to the clanging bells, and then plowed their way into the harbor.

 “Only two?”
 Kiluron asked.
 “General Parl, I think they’re insulting you.”

 Parl’s face was grim.
 “Then let us make sure they pay dearly for the gesture.
 I’ve ordered our forces to stand by.
 We will give them no response, weather their bombardment, and force them to face us in honest combat.”